aws-samples/busy-engineers-document-bucket/instructions/docs/getting-started.md

 ## Try it Out

-* `make bootstrap` will take a while.
+* `make bootstrap` will take approximately 5 minutes.
 Thank you for your patience while it sets up the environment for you.
     * If you are in a live workshop, this is good to run during the presentation.
     * If you are working on your own, grab a cup of your favorite beverage while you wait.
 * After `make bootstrap` completes, you will have: